 “DT” is in honor of USAF SSgt Timothy P. Davis, 28, who was killed on Feburary, 20 2009 supporting operations in OEF when his vehicle was struck by an IED.
 Timothy is survived by his wife Megan and one-year old son T.J.

 This is my favorite workout.
 I absolutely love the challenge of it, it is efficiency, power, speed, burning lungs and graceful transitions all packed into one quick barbell workout where you don’t have to move outside of a 2ft square!
 Below is a full length video with demonstrations about how best to work through the movements, pacing and round strategies — As well as scaling.
 Underneath that I’ve added some of my tips written out.

-Jeff Binek is the Owner at Friendship CrossFit, has competed for over 10-years in CF – both individually and on teams, and coached over 30 athletes to Regional and Games appearances.
+Jeff Binek is the Owner and Fitness Coach at Friendship Fitness & Nutrition in Dublin, Ohio competed for over 8-years in CF – both individually and on teams, and coached over 30 athletes to Regional and Games appearances.
 His current “DT” time is 4:13.
 If you’re interested in CrossFit, reach out to us here.